Mark Felt: Family

 Felt and Audrey had two children: a daughter, Joan, and a son, Mark Jr. Joan graduated from high school in 1961 in Kansas City during his assignment there, then attended the University of Kansas for two years, before transferring to Stanford in California to study drama.
 Felt settled in Alexandria, Virginia, while she was an undergraduate, for his post at the FBI Academy.
 Prior to the Watergate scandal, Felt had become estranged from Joan.
 They had been close during her childhood, but after she graduated from Stanford, she had gone to Chile under a Fulbright scholarship to continue her studies.
 While there, she became friends with Marxist revolutionary Andrés Pascal Allende, nephew of future president Salvador Allende.
 When she returned home, her political views had shifted to the extreme left, putting her in conflict with her conservative father.

-She earned her master's degree in Spanish at Stanford, and then joined a hippie community in the Santa Cruz Mountains.
-Felt and his wife went to visit her once and were appalled at her counterculture lifestyle and use of drugs; he was reminded of members of the militant Weather Underground that the FBI had been prosecuting.
+Joan earned her master's degree in Spanish at Stanford, and then joined a hippie community in the Santa Cruz Mountains.
+Felt and his wife went to visit her once and were appalled at her counterculture lifestyle and use of drugs; it reminded him of members of the militant Weather Underground that the FBI had been prosecuting.
 Joan's friends were equally shocked that her father was an FBI agent.
 Following their visit, Joan terminated most contact with her parents.
 As a result, and combined with the fact that she did not follow the news, she was unaware of her father's legal problems arising from the Watergate scandal.

 The stress of following her husband's career, which kept him away from home much of the time, resulted in Audrey suffering a nervous breakdown in 1954 while the family was living in Seattle.
 When Felt was put on trial in 1980, she attended the first day, but did not return, as she was unable to bear it.
 On July 20, 1984, she committed suicide using Felt's revolver.
-Felt and Mark Jr., an officer in the United States Air Force who flew Air Force Two for then-vice president George H. W. Bush, decided to keep this a secret and told Joan that her mother had died of a heart attack.
+Felt and Mark Jr., an officer in the US Air Force who flew Air Force Two for then-vice president George H. W. Bush, decided to keep this a secret and told Joan that her mother had died of a heart attack.
 Joan did not learn the truth about her mother's suicide until 2001.